About Me

 Senior Electronic Engineer @ Bruker microCT & Bruker Biospin - Full-time

-Project: an application in the area Electron Paramagnetic Resonance (EPR).
+Project with an application in Electron Paramagnetic Resonance (EPR).
+Comprising:

-Responsible for: electrical and electronic design for the optical X-ray imaging system inside the Optical Molecular Imaging (OMI) team.
+Responsible for electrical and electronic design for the optical X-ray imaging system inside the Optical Molecular Imaging (OMI) team.
+Comprising:

 Research Engineer @ Pepric, Leuven, Belgium - Full-time

-Responsible for: the technology development of an ex-vivo instrument for quantifying magnetic nanoparticles.
+Responsible for the technology development of an ex-vivo tool for quantifying magnetic nanoparticles.
+Comprising:

 RF Engineer @ Orban Microwave Products, Leuven, Belgium - Full-time

-Responsible for: GaN power amplifier (using X-parameters and compact models) and active antenna design in the framework of European project 🔬 🌐 PANAMA (Power Amplifier aNd Antennas for mobile Applications) active in two work packages (one as work package leader).
+Responsible for GaN power amplifier (using X-parameters and compact models) and active antenna design in the framework of European project 🔬 🌐 PANAMA (Power Amplifier aNd Antennas for mobile Applications) and involved in two work packages, one as work package leader.

-🔨 Tools: Advanced Design System, Momentum, Microwave office, EAGLE (PCB design), Vector Network Analyzer, spectrum analyzer, power meter, signal generator and oscilloscope
+🔨 Tools: Advanced Design System, Momentum, Microwave office, EAGLE (PCB design), Vector Network Analyzer, spectrum analyser, power meter, signal generator and oscilloscope

 Product Generation Engineer @ NMDG, Leuven, Belgium - Full-time